openhab/openhab-addons/bundles/org.openhab.binding.threema/README.md

 There are two main modes of operation:

-** Basic mode (server-based encryption) **
+**1. Basic mode (server-based encryption)**

-* The server handles all encryption for you.
+- The server handles all encryption for you.
-* The server needs to know the private key associated with your Threema API identity.
+- The server needs to know the private key associated with your Threema API identity.
-* Incoming messages and delivery receipts are not supported.
+- Incoming messages and delivery receipts are not supported.

-** End-to-end encrypted mode (yet not supported by this binding) **
+**2. End-to-end encrypted mode (yet not supported by this binding)**

-* The server doesn't know your private key.
+- The server doesn't know your private key.
-* Incoming messages and delivery receipts are supported.
+- Incoming messages and delivery receipts are supported.
-* You need to run software on your side to encrypt each message before it can be sent, and to decrypt any incoming messages or delivery receipts.
+- You need to run software on your side to encrypt each message before it can be sent, and to decrypt any incoming messages or delivery receipts.

 ## Supported Things